gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Example new and noteworthy
 -->

+### Easier to embed Gradle via [Tooling API](userguide/embedding.html)

+We continuously look for ways to improve the experience of embedding Gradle.
+The standard way to embed Gradle, [The Tooling API](userguide/embedding.html) used to ship in multiple jars, including some 3rd party libraries.
+In Gradle 1.4 we refactored the publication and packaging of the Tooling API.
+The Tooling API is now shipped in a single jar.
+All you need to work with the Tooling API is the tooling api jar and slf4j.
+Furthermore, we repackaged the Tooling API's 3rd party transitive dependencies to avoid conflicts with different versions you might already have on your classpath.
+Happy embedding!Now go and embed Gradle!

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.